Nina McClelland Memorial Award

 - Academic information, including institution and department, and career plans

-- A curriculum vitae or résumé no more than three pages in length including:
+- A curriculum vitae or résumé no more than two pages in length including:

-- Applicant’s name, department, institution or company, and name of postdoctoral mentor
+- Applicant’s name, department, institution or company, and name of the postdoctoral mentor

 - Applicant’s mailing address, telephone, and email